Business Aircraft Operations to Greece: Ground Handling

 2. There are differences to consider between private non-revenue and charter flights

 While ground handling is the same for private non-revenue and charter (non-scheduled commercial), information on the gen dec will differ.
 Also, for charter flights there’s no value added tax on fuel uplift as long as the air operator certificate is shown at time of fueling.
-Work with your contract fuel provider, such as the UVair Fuel Program, to ensure you have the appropriate paper filed in advance.
+Work with your contract fuel provider to ensure you have the appropriate paper filed in advance.

 3. Know PPR and workflow process

 Depending on your arrival airport in Greece, Prior Permission Required (PPR) may be necessary.
 PPR lead time is four working days, and this is needed for some civilian airports during high traffic summer periods, as well as for military airports.
 Once a handling request is received, your ground handler will begin setting up all services – including 4th-party arrangements.